 How depression affects you and how your body behaves is a different experience of each of us.
-A good way to help you feel more in control of your depression is to learn how to recognise and acknowledge how it impacts you, your life and relationships. (anxiety and depression are often lived with together, there is a cross over of symptoms)
+A good way to help you feel more in control of your depression is to learn how to recognise and acknowledge how it impacts you, your life and relationships.

 We all have good days and bad days, so its important to remember that people experiencing depression suffer day after day after day.
 Its an ongoing feeling of sadness and hopelessness that doesn’t shift easily.